+Americans eat approximately 100 acres of pizza a day!
 By the end of 2018, there were almost 77,000 pizzerias in the U.S. working to meet the demand.
-With so much competition, it’s not enough just to make great pizza—you also need to deliver a fantastic customer experience every step of the way.
+With so much competition, it’s not enough just to make great pizza—you also need to create a fantastic customer experience every step of the way.
 Savvy pizzeria owners are leveraging technology to gain a competitive edge.
 Here’s how the right pizza point of sale (POS) system can help you build better customer relationships and increase your profit margins.

 The 2018 Pizza Power Report from Pizza Magazine (PMQ) revealed that the two biggest desires of pizza consumers are customization and faster delivery.
 Moreover, a survey by AlixPartners showed that 71% of the people who order delivery would prefer to receive it directly from the restaurant, rather than from a third-party delivery service such as GrubHub or DoorDash.

-- It’s important to have an intuitive driver dispatch screen with color-coded order timing and alerts that visually show which drivers are on the road or in the store, and how long they have been there, so you can help better gauge delivery times.
+- It’s important to have an intuitive driver dispatch screen in your point of sale software with color-coded order timing and alerts that visually show which drivers are on the road or in the store, and how long they have been there, so you can help better gauge delivery times.

-Another useful feature is the ability to manage multiple delivery zones by creating a geofence perimeter around your delivery area, then adding the zone name, fee, and driver compensation.
+- Another useful feature is the ability to manage multiple delivery zones by creating a geofence perimeter around your delivery area, then adding the zone name, fee, and driver compensation.

-Process orders more quickly and accurately.
+Process pizza orders quicker and accurately.

 Revention Pizza POS solution is backed by thorough knowledge of the industry and reliable 24/7/365 US-based customer support.
 To find out more about how our integrated POS solutions can help you improve your efficiencies, connect with your customers, and increase your pizza profits,